mweagle/Sparta/content/docs/local_testing/index.md

 ## <a href="{{< relref "#intro" >}}">Local Testing</a>

 While developing Sparta lambda functions it may be useful to test them locally without needing to `provision` each new code change.
-Sparta supports localhost testing via the `explore` command line option.
+Sparta supports _localhost_ testing in two different ways:

+  - The `explore` command line option
+  -  `httptest.NewServer` for _go test_ style testing

 ## <a href="{{< relref "#example" >}}">Example</a>